 We are an expat family of five.
 My husband and I are both English teachers.
-The children, a girl and two boys, are nine, eight and four years old.
+The children, a girl and two boys, are 12, 10 and 6 years old.
 They all go to the local school.

 After more than ten years in Spain, we moved to a finca of five acres in the heart of Extremadura.
-We are still new at marketing our B&B, but proud to see the business is picking up.
-Beside the B&B, we are preparing to start offering residential language courses (English and Spanish) soon.
+We run a B&B and are proud to see the business grow each year.

-We have two cats, Max and Ruby, 6 chickens, and a dog called Dina.
+We have 2 cats, Ruby and Molly, chickens, and a dog called Dina.
 We tried having rabbits too, but they always ended up escaping.
 There were plans to have a couple of donkeys or goats, but they have been put on hold.
 Instead, we let our neigbour's cows graze on our land.

-We need help around the house/finca and with guests (if around).
-We welcome workawayers from September to June, summer months are just too hot.
+We need help around the house/finca, but not with the B&B. We welcome workawayers from September to June, summer months are just too hot.

 Cooking / shopping